gsundaresan/rabo-statement-processor/ReadMe.txt

 API: POST::/api/v1/statementprocessor/validateStatements

 The request body requires a file to be uploaded(multipart) This implementation supports only csv and xml files.
-The api responds with a json response of transaction reference and description of each of the failed records.
+The api responds with a json response of status message- denoting the status of the validation, transaction reference and description of each of the failed records.
 #######################################################################################################################################
 Libraries/Frameworks Used: